ward/run/_posts/2022-10-09-citystrides-in-big-cities.md

 The astute reader might spot some oddities.
 Calling the Loire (spot 11) a city is a stretch.
 Indeed, I think this is a Citystrides issue that I will report separately.
-Similarly, the top ones are various gigantic swats of land in and around Cairo, Egypt, though I do not see an alternative for those areas.
+Similarly, the top ones in Arabic script are various gigantic swats of land in and around Cairo, Egypt, though I do not see an alternative for those areas.
 Spots 6 and 7 seem to be the same city, though with slightly different boundaries.
 One of them will have to be removed.
 Same for spots 121 and 122.
-Those, and many other duplicates I bumped into, have been reported in [this CS forum post][csdupes].
+Those, and many other duplicates I bumped into before, have been reported in [this CS forum post][csdupes].

 ## Most Completed Cities